2023 Taichung crane collapse

-On 10 May 2023, a construction crane fell 30 floors from a construction site of Highwealth Construction Corp onto a moving Taichung Metro Green Line train south of Feng-le Park metro station, Taichung, Taiwan, killing 1 and injuring 10 passengers on board.
+On May 10, 2023, a construction crane fell 30 floors from a construction site of Highwealth Construction Corp onto a moving Taichung MRT Green line train south of Feng-le Park metro station, Taichung, Taiwan, killing 1 and injuring 10 passengers on board.
+The Taiwan Transportation Safety Board titled this incident of "Taichung Mass Rapid Transit's Trainset 03/04 at Fongle Park Station" (1120510臺中捷運公司列車豐樂公園站撞及外物事故).

 The deceased passenger, legal scholar Lin Shu-ya, 52, was ejected out of the train carriage upon impact, resulting in her being crushed under the same train.

 One passenger on board, a Canadian national, claimed that the driverless train was stationary when the crane fell onto the tracks and the train then proceeded to drive and collide straight onto the fallen crane.

 Investigation

-It was revealed that the onboard train attendant followed company procedures to contact the control center about the crane obstructing the track.
-However, the control center at Taichung Metro would require 20 seconds to activate the emergency brakes remotely, which was insufficient to prevent the collision.
+The onboard train attendant followed company procedures to contact the control center about the crane obstructing the track.
+However, the control center at Taichung MRT would require 20 seconds to activate the emergency brakes remotely, which was insufficient to prevent the collision.
 The passenger emergency buttons on board the train were not designed to immediately stop the train.

-The Taichung District Prosecutors Office questioned Taichung Metro staff involved in the incident and ten Highwealth Construction Corp personnel who were responsible for the operation of the construction crane.
+The Taichung District Prosecutors Office questioned Taichung MRT staff involved in the incident and ten Highwealth Construction Corp personnel who were responsible for the operation of the construction crane.

 The operations control center detected a loss of power caused by the fallen crane, but power was automatically restored shortly after.
 Half of the control center staff were on meal break at time of the incident.